It’s not easy being green.

 Me: Do you want to say anything about this episode?

 Sue: I’m not happy about the Brigadier being stuck in Geneva again.
 Are aliens attacking Switzerland?
 If not, where the hell is he?
 And Benton should have been there at the end with the weed killer.
 But apart from that, it was great.
-It’s a proper drama.
-There aren’t many characters in this, but the ones we do have are all brilliant.
-We get to spend lots of time with them and the actors are playing it totally straight.
-I love their little back-stories and quirky mannerisms; I really care about them, even the Butler was great.
+It’s proper drama.
+There aren’t many characters in this, but the ones we do have are brilliant.
+We get to spend lots of time with them, and the actors are playing it totally straight.
+I love their back-stories and quirky mannerisms; I really care about them.
+Even the Butler is great.
 It reminds me of a Hammer Horror film with loads of really good character actors in it.
-I can’t really fault it – the direction, the music, the lighting, the performances.
-Yeah, you could repeat this on BBC1 tomorrow and people would still enjoy it.
+I can’t fault the direction, the music, the lighting, the performances… Anything, really.
+You could repeat this on BBC1 tomorrow and I bet people would still enjoy it.

 Part Six

-Me: The BBC must have hired them in and they didn’t want to lose their deposit.
+Me: The BBC must have hired the plants and they didn’t want to lose their deposit.

 Sue: They’d be better off with one of Benton’s rocket launchers.
 Or maybe some concentrated Roundup.